colbyveal/produce_api/README.md

 - Start test server as a background process
 - Execute unit_test.py and integration_test.py with HTML reporting enabled
-- Kill background process after testing is complete
-  - **NOTE:** The killing of this process will stop all processes w/ 'python' in the name.

 ### Starting the Server